Created on 05/06/2023 2:52:42 PM

 Australian producers are listed below

-At the Australian Alternative Varieties Wine Show in 2020 nine Pinot Blanc wines were entered.
-Two silver and five bronze medals were awarded.
+At the Australian Alternative Varieties Wine Show in 2023 four Pinot Blanc wines were entered.
+One gold, two silver and two bronze medals were awarded.
+The gold was won by Cherabino wines for their 2021 Laissez Faire Pemberton Pinot Blanc.

 Cargo Road Wines in the Orange NSW region is a Site Sponsor of Vinodiversity